Mailbox App Review: Return to Sender

-I liked the Mailbox feature that allows you to short swipe to the left and archive things according to when you want to read and deal with them.
+I liked the Mailbox feature that allows users to short swipe to the left and archive things according to when you want to read and deal with them.
 For instance, a time sensitive email might be thrown in the ‘Later Today’ bin, while renewing your subscription to Reader’s Digest might be relegated to the ‘Next Week’ bin.
 However, the mean truth behind this seemingly ingenious simplification of email is that you still have to decide when you’re going to deal with every piece of mail.
-If you suffer from the inability to make snap decisions the way I do, you’re still going to take an hour going through your Inbox, while prolonging the inevitable by placing each item into various procrastination holding areas.
+Procrastinators are still going to take an hour going through their Inbox, while prolonging the inevitable by placing each item into various holding areas.

 Another feature that I liked was Mailbox’s integration with Apple’s native ‘Notes’ app.
 Write a note in Notes and that note is immediately archived in your Gmail account.
 Pretty handy if you’re wanting to write out a quick grocery list and then share it with others.

 I’ve never been a huge fan of Google’s Gmail interface, so I have to say that Mailbox is an improvement over that application.
 However, for those who jockey back and forth between accounts from different providers, or depend more on a Yahoo! or Exchange accounts, I’m guessing you’ll find little use for this application.
 I’ll reiterate my position that you might as well stick with Apple’s unified Inbox.